isabella232/advertising-cloud.en/help/integrations/analytics/ids.md

 * <*Placement ID*> is an Advertising Cloud-generated unique identifier for an placement.
 It serves as a key for translating Advertising Cloud entity metadata into readable [!DNL Analytics] dimensions.
  -->

-Example `AMO ID': AC!iIMvXqlOa6Nia2lDvtgw!GrVv6o2oV2qQLjQiXLC7
+Example AMO ID: AC!iIMvXqlOa6Nia2lDvtgw!GrVv6o2oV2qQLjQiXLC7

-### `AMO ID' Format for [!DNL Search]
+### AMO ID Format for [!DNL Search]

-`AMO IDs' for [!DNL Search] follow a distinct format for each search engine.
+AMO IDs for [!DNL Search] follow a distinct format for each search engine.
 The format for all search engines begins with the following:

 ```AL!{ef_userid}!{ef_sid}```